 Incorporate items that celebrate any milestones together and the trips to come.
 Display graduation diplomas, photos from summer vacations, or add a countdown for this year’s family trip.

 Autumn Mantel Decor

 Fall is a perfect time for a seasonally-appropriate mantel decor refresh.
-Bring out your rustic decorations, mixing in pumpkins, gourds, and candles.
+So here are some fall mantel decor ideas: Bring out your rustic decorations, mixing in pumpkins, gourds, and candles.
 Incorporate heavier textures, like burlap, felt, or even metal, embracing the warmer colors and accents typically associated with fall and Thanksgiving.
 For aficionados of Halloween, this is your time to shine.
 Break out your plastic skulls, miniature cauldrons, and homemade spider webs.
 Spooky imagery and photos of the kids’ most memorable Halloween costumes will add a more personal visual touch to your mantel before it’s time to move into a more classic autumn look in early November.